Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 HAVING (((Count([Query1_2].[workdate]))=7));

-I have not tested these methods extensively to eliminate side effects if any.
+I have not tested these methods extensively to eliminate side effects.
 You may use them at your own risk.

 Do you have different ideas?
 Please share them with me by posting them in the Comments Section.